infinispan/infinispan-hadoop/samples/mapreduce/README.md

 ### Cleanup

-To kill all the docker containers created in this sample:
+To remove all the docker containers created in this sample:

 ```
-docker kill slave1 slave2 master ispn-1 ispn-2
+docker rm -f slave1 slave2 master ispn-1 ispn-2 resolvable
 ```